Hong Kong has one of the most active property markets globally where office space prices in the CBD capture most of the headlines.

 Some companies that can help you to buy commercial real estate are:

 The agents normally pocket a commission of 1%.
-As mentioned, you should also hire a property lawyer that can help you through the conveyancing process.
+As mentioned, you should also work with a property lawyer that can help you through the conveyancing process.

 When you read about the commercial property market in Hong Kong, you mostly see reports analyzing the prices of prime offices in Central (Hong Kong’s CBD).